 A speedway and lots of missle launch sites make this town unusual.

-Last Part Of the Journey
+Last Leg of the Journey

 - Just west of Columbia lie several nature areas and three large one groups together are Overton Bottoms (right on Route 40), Big Muddy National Fish and Widlife Refuge, and Eagle Bluff.